 Highlight Products and Services That Heat Up

-Certain products and service become more popular in the spring and summer.
+Certain products and services become more popular in the spring and summer.
 As mentioned above, dress demand skyrockets in the spring.
 Many teenagers are shopping for prom dresses and people of all ages are looking for nice dresses to wear to graduation ceremonies and celebrations.
 Dress online traffic is 52 percent higher in the spring than in the fall.

 Many people are also looking to improve and renovate their lawns when the warm weather comes.
-If you have services that apply to lawn and garden care, market them heavily in the spring because online traffic is 20 percent higher than summer and 67 percent than the fall.
+If you have services that apply to lawn and garden care, market them heavily in the spring because online traffic is 20 percent higher than in summer and 67 percent than the fall.

 Similar to lawn and garden care, all house cleaning heats up in the spring.
 Families all over the country are taking on spring cleaning.
 If you sell cleaning products, many people will be more eager to purchase them in the springtime when they are preparing for the warm weather.

 Even pharmaceutical companies can benefit if they adjust to the spring season.
 Allergies spark up in the spring and over-the-counter medicine purchases increase by 61 percent.